 By showing empathy and taking steps to support those at-risk, DoorDash connected with thousands of customers on a new level — which definitely shows in the numbers!
 With revenue of $2.9 billion and a valuation of $16 billion in 2020, DoorDash has continued its growth throughout the pandemic.

-What Can You Learn from DoorDash?
+What Can You Learn from DoorDash in 2022?

 1. Use technology to your advantage and invest in a simple user interface (UI).

 Making it a priority to always push the technological envelope is one of the driving factors of DoorDash’s success — keep this in mind when trying to expand your own business.